lCarvas/mlproj-masters/docs/handout.md

 For this process to run as smoothly as possible, some assumptions had to be made, they are as follows:

-1. If brand is missing, models `i3` and `i8` belong to BMW.
+1. If the brand is missing, models `i3` and `i8` belong to BMW.
 This was concluded by manually looking into the dataset, and comparing the remaining features.
 2. No more than 2 characters were removed in models.
 This avoids some cases of multiple matches, for example, if there was an entry `cl`, it will be replaced by `clk` and not `cl class`, `cla class` or `clc class` due to these